AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 ![](assets/context-help.png){width="70%" align="left"}

-An on-boarding guide is also available to help you get started with Campaign v8 web.
+An on-boarding guide is also available to help you get started with Campaign v8 Web.
 Click the icon in the bottom right corner, choose one of the available step-by-step scenarios, and simply follow the instructions.

 ![](assets/onboarding.png){width="70%" align="left"}